solo-io/gloo/docs/content/guides/traffic_management/destination_selection/path_matching/_index.md

 ]
 ```

-You can try any number of different combination to see how the exact match option works.
-When you're done, let's clean up the exact match Virtual Server and check out the regex matcher.
+You can try any number of different combinations to see how the exact match option works.
+When you're done, let's clean up the exact match Virtual Service and check out the regex matcher.

 <video controls loop>
   <source src="https://solo-docs.s3.us-east-2.amazonaws.com/gloo/videos/pathmatch_exactdelete_2.mp4"  type="video/mp4">